Crypto.com Arena: History

 The arena has been referred to as "the deal that almost wasn't."
 Long before construction broke ground, plans for the arena were negotiated between elected city officials and real estate developers Edward P. Roski of Majestic Realty and Philip Anschutz.
 Roski and Anschutz had acquired the Los Angeles Kings in 1995 and in 1996 began looking for a new home for their team, which then played at the Great Western Forum in Inglewood.

 Majestic Realty Co. and AEG were scouring the Los Angeles area for available land to develop an arena when they were approached by Steve Soboroff, then president of the LA Recreation and Parks Commission.
 Soboroff requested that they consider building the arena in downtown Los Angeles adjacent to the convention center.
 This proposal intrigued Roski and Anschutz, and soon a plan to develop the arena was devised.

 Months of negotiations ensued between Anschutz and city officials, with Roski and John Semcken of Majestic Realty Co. spearheading the negotiations for the real estate developers.
 The negotiations grew contentious at times and the real estate developers threatened to pull out altogether on more than one occasion.
 The main opposition came from Councilman Joel Wachs, who opposed utilizing public funds to subsidize the proposed project, and councilwoman Rita Walters, who objected to parts of it.

 Ultimately, the developers and city leaders reached an agreement, and in 1997, construction broke ground on the new building, which opened two years later.
-It was financed privately at a cost of US$375 million and was named for the office-supply company Staples, Inc., which was one of the center's corporate sponsors that paid for naming rights.
-Staples' 20-year naming rights deal was renewed in 2009.
+It was financed privately at a cost of US$375 million and was named for the office-supply company Staples Inc., which was one of the center's corporate sponsors that paid for naming rights.
+Staples' 10-year naming rights deal was extended for another 10 years in 2009.
 The arena opened on October 17, 1999, with a Bruce Springsteen & The E Street Band concert as its inaugural event.
+The first Kings games at the arena was on October 20, 1999 where the Kings tied 2–2 in overtime against the Boston Bruins.
+The first Clippers game at the arena was on November 2, 1999 where the Clippers lost 92–104 to the Seattle SuperSonics.
+The first Lakers game at the arena was on November 3, 1999 where the Lakers won 103–88 against the Vancouver Grizzlies.

 On October 21, 2009, the arena celebrated its tenth anniversary.
 To commemorate the occasion, the venue's official web site nominated 25 of the arena's greatest moments from its first ten years with fans voting on the top ten.

 The Los Angeles Avengers of the Arena Football League (AFL) and the South Bay Lakers of the NBA G League were also tenants of Staples Center; the Avengers folded in 2009, and the D-Fenders moved to the Lakers' practice facility at the Toyota Sports Center in El Segundo, California for the 2011–12 season.